urdms104/dms104-course-documentation/files.md

     - Note: you have some flexibility regarding the technology but don't get too "magical"
 - [Tokyo (PPTX)](files/ideation-tokyo.pptx) ([Panopto](https://rochester.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=b9a1b029-266d-43aa-abfd-acca013cd769&start=4206.830001599999))
   - **Wireless Table charger** - large touch-sensitive, table mounted device with interactivity
-    - APPROVED - so long as you come-up with more features to have it interact with objects on its surface (not just charging devices)
+    - APPROVED - only if you come-up with more features to have it interact with objects on its surface (not just charging devices)
     - Concern: the exact feature set will be a challenge to get right; also be aware of similar existing products
   - **Digital Plant Care Taker** - device inserted into the soil next to potted plants that helps take care of the plant
-    - APPROVED - so long as you come-up with differentiators (this product already exists)
+    - APPROVED - only if you come-up with differentiators (this product already exists)
     - Concern: the exact feature set will be a challenge to get right; also be aware of similar existing products
     - Suggestion: big opportunity by combining features of existing products into one
   - **AI Kitchen Helper- DigiChef?** - counter-top device to help with cooking/preparing meals